srishtii1/CockroachDB-notes/README.md

 #### 4. Range Indexing
 To maintain the order between ranges, we need to index them.
 Thus, an index structure is used to locate ranges (similar to a B-tree).

+### Architecture - Layered
+#### Last layer - Distributed, replicated, transactional Key Value Pairs
+- Keys and Values are strings (lexiographically ordered by key)
+- Multi Version Concurrency Control (MVCC) - Entries are not replaced but new versions are added and pointer to current version updates kinda like version control.
+- Monolithic Key Space - The entire set of key-value pairs is ordered and stored in one space.
+(Ordered becaus ethe SQL layer on top needs ordered data for certain queries)
+- This entire space is divided into chunks of 64 MB ranges
+- The Key Space is empty in the beginning and as the database is populated, the key space is divided into the 64MB ranges.
+When the size of teh database increases, the ranges increase and when the size decreases, the ranges are merged into one

 ### Replica
 #### Replication
 - CockroachDb maintains 3 replicas by default though this is modifiable